Fast fashion is like fast food. After the sugar rush it just leaves a bad taste in your mouth.

 Animal products like leather, fur and wool are also routinely touted as all-natural and biodegradable, which can make it difficult for someone who cares about animals to make informed decisions about polluting synthetics vs animal cruelty.

 Thankfully, the documentary film SLAY was released in 2022, which sheds light on many of the myths and secret realities behind these hidden industries.
 I’d definitely recommend a watch, but trigger warning: it’s a tear-jerker.
+I’ve also done my own research gone more in-depth in this article here, but here is a quick low-down:

 Have you always assumed that leather is a natural by-product of the meat industry?
 That’s what I thought too!